LICENCE RENEWALS ARE NOW OPEN!

 How does the Commission ensure consumer confidence in the real estate industry?

-By licensing licensees, enforcing certain standards of practice required by the Nova Scotia Real Estate Trading Act, and investigating and taking disciplinary action against licensees found in violation of the Act, the By-law, or the Policies and Procedures.
+By licensing licensees, enforcing standards of practice required by the Nova Scotia Real Estate Trading Act, and investigating and taking disciplinary action against licensees found in violation of the Act, the By-law, or the Policies and Procedures.

 What is the difference between the Nova Scotia Real Estate Commission and the Nova Scotia Association of Realtors®?